Summary

 The film simply lacks the charisma and splendor of the original, and the villain Brandt should rather be renamed Bland [approx. “Bland” – from English – “mediocre”] because it leaves little impression.
 Brad Wesley in the original was scary as hell and his whole gang seemed genuinely evil, whereas here it almost feels like a parody at times with too much goofy humor.
 The film also didn't need to be two hours long; Several scenes could have been cut to achieve good pacing and keep it to an hour and forty minutes.

-Despite all the shortcomings, "House by the road" is an entertaining enough spectacle that's a nice distraction on a Saturday night over a couple of beers... or you can just watch the original, which is still amazing.
+Despite all the shortcomings, “House by the road” is an entertaining enough spectacle that makes for a nice distraction on a Saturday night over a couple of beers... or you can just watch the original, which is still amazing.

 I know that the director Doug Liman wanted this movie to be released in theaters, but I can see why it didn't happen since it looks and feels like a movie made for streaming.
 If they did a double screening showing both this film and the original, I would gladly agree to it.